topeterk/HitCounterManager/README.md

 If you are seeking for help, guidance or just talk about no hit runs, this is the right place for it.
 Thanks to everyone for helping other community members!

+To learn more about Team Hitless you can also have a look at the [website](https://www.teamhitless.com).

 ## Contact
 If you are seeking for help, I can proudly suggest that you will most likely get good help on the [Team Hitless](https://discord.gg/4E7cSK7) discord (preferrably the _#hitless-discussion_ channel).
 For feature suggestions or bugs I would recommend that you open up an issue on GitHub.